jefferyq2/ae5-rstudio/README.md

 4. Re-run Step 2 and confirm that RStudio is indeed removed.

-As above, the changes should take effect once Step 3 is complete: RStudio should not be available in the drop-down editor selector.
-Until the workspace deployment is reverted, the RStudio
+As above, the changes should take effect once Step 3 is complete: RStudio should not be available in the drop-down editor selector, even though the editor itself has not yet been removed from the Docker image.
+Existing sessions that were created with the RStudio option will continue to function without change.

 ### 2. Revert the workspace deployment